caffeine-suite/caffeine-script/README.md

   * [Functional Programming]()
   * [Object Oriented Programming]()
 * Beautiful, visual, expressive, minimal syntax
-  * 70-80% JavaScript syntax reduction
+  * more than 60% less syntax than JavaScript
-  * 10-20% CoffeeScript syntax reduction
+  * more than 10% less syntax than CoffeeScript
 * Eliminates most of [JavaScript's rough edges](https://github.com/shanebdavis/caffeine-script/wiki/Coming-from-JavaScript), so you no longer have to feel like you're in a [SpaceQuest Adventure](https://www.youtube.com/watch?v=z2fmsXzXYA4).
 * 90%+ reduction in [CommonJS-specific code](https://github.com/shanebdavis/caffeine-script/wiki/Modules-and-CommonJs) so you can take maximum advantage of modules and NPMs.
 * CaffeineScript, the language itself, is extensible on a per-file or per-project basis with the help of [CaffeineMC](https://github.com/shanebdavis/caffeine-mc).